bharat1704/salesforce-testing/README.md

-# Salesforce DX Project: Next Steps, we will discuss
+# Salesforce DX Project: Next Steps, we will discuss today

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.